sjbennett123/polarlarp/content/background/bloody_fist.md

 ![fire_drake_masks.jpg](/fire_drake_masks.jpg)

+Gifted by the Black Shadow this ritual allows the orcs to summon the mighty fire drakes.

-They are Greenish/red Fire Drakes from the flame plane.
-They are morphed into Draconic looking figures cause the ritual from the Black Shadow.
-They are incredibly destructive and follow who summoned them to complete their taste or scorching things.
+Green and red Fire Drakes from the Fire Plane.
+They are morphed into Draconic looking figures because of the influence of  the Black Shadow on the ritual.
+They are incredibly destructive and follow those who summoned them to complete their task or scorching things.
 They breathe a fire that will actually burn Stonewood.
-They are Fast Moving and do not speak just grunt and growl.
+They are fast moving and do not speak just grunt and growl.

 ### Fear of the Black Shadow

+It is unknown how this can be performed but we have found as part of the ritual that gives the Urakhai thier power they have a fear of the true form of the black shadow.

 ### War Drums and War Horns

+The bloody fist are known to use war drums and horns.

 ## Current Structure of the Bloody Fist